 After a visit by the Green Party’s Elizabeth May to Powell River on July 31, she was quoted in the local newspaper: “There is no chance of a Conservative winning in this riding.
 It’s either going to be a Green or an NDP member of Parliament in this riding.”

-In North Island-Powell River, they are at 8.3 per cent, placing them fourth behind the Liberals – and a few points up from their 2011 showing.
-If the new riding boundaries had been in place in the 2011 election, the Conservatives would have received 46 per cent of the vote and the NDP 42 per cent.
-The Greens and the Liberals would each have received 5 - 6 per cent.
-In that election the Conservatives won 21 seats in B.C., the NDP 12, the Liberals two and the Green Party one – May’s seat.
+In North Island-Powell River, they are at 8.3 percent, placing them fourth behind the Liberals—and a few points up from their 2011 showing.
+If the new riding boundaries had been in place in the 2011 election, the Conservatives would have received 46 percent of the vote and the NDP 42 percent.
+The Greens and the Liberals would each have received five to six percent.
+In that election the Conservatives won 21 seats in BC, the NDP 12, the Liberals two and the Green Party one—May’s seat.
 But what is just as revealing is who came in second in the Conservative ridings.
 The NDP placed second in 18 of the 21 Conservative ridings; the Liberals came second in three.
 The Green Party didn’t manage a single second-place finish.

-As for the current Green polling numbers – they are unlikely to stand up on election day.
-The Insights West poll explains why: “The Conservatives (71%) and the NDP (63%) hold the highest proportion of fully committed voters, while the numbers are lower for the Liberals (49%) and the Greens (33%).”
+As for the current Green polling numbers—they are unlikely to stand up on election day.
+The Insights West poll explains why: “The Conservatives (71 percent) and the NDP (63 percent) hold the highest proportion of fully committed voters, while the numbers are lower for the Liberals (49 percent) and the Greens (33 percent).”

 All that changed when the Chretien government banned corporate and union funding of political parties and implemented a government program that gave each party upwards of $2 for every vote they received.
 It was a change that brought the Green Party out of the wilderness.

-One example is North Vancouver, where the Liberals have a good chance of beating the incumbent Conservative – except that the Greens have nominated Claire Martin, a popular former CBC TV personality.
-The Greens got 5 per cent there in 2011.
-In West Vancouver – Sunshine Coast – Sea to Sky Country, the Greens are running a progressive former mayor of Whistler, Ken Melamed, in a riding where the Liberals have a good shot at replacing a Conservative.
+One example is North Vancouver, where the Liberals have a good chance of beating the incumbent Conservative—except that the Greens have nominated Claire Martin, a popular former CBC TV personality.
+The Greens got five percent there in 2011.
+In West Vancouver—Sunshine Coast—Sea to Sky Country, the Greens are running a progressive former mayor of Whistler, Ken Melamed, in a riding where the Liberals have a good shot at replacing a Conservative.